 The project discovery phase (or stage) is when you analyze the target market, define your product-market fit (need for a product on the market), and gather all the project requirements and goals.

 Some people skip the discovery stage, mistakenly considering it to be a waste of time and money.
 However, this stage helps companies understand their customers better and roll out products that will actually solve their customers’ problems.

-As a result, the discovery stage helps organize the development process better and connect clients’ business goals with their users’ needs.
+As a result, the discovery phase helps organize the development process better and connect clients’ business goals with their users’ needs.

-First and foremost, the discovery stage is meant to foresee and eliminate risks such as a lack of market demand, unexpected expenses, and the possibility of not being able to pay for them.
+First and foremost, the discovery phase in software development is meant to foresee and eliminate risks such as a lack of market demand, unexpected expenses, and the possibility of not being able to pay for them.

 Mistakes made during the planning stage are the most expensive to fix later.
 That’s why the main goals of the discovery stage are to test your ideas and implementation strategies, and optimize development costs and the speed of the product launch.

-The discovery stage is suitable for products in any industry and of any complexity.
+With its crucial role in project management, the discovery phase is suitable for products in any industry and of any complexity.
 But we’ll explain the process based on our experience in developing a fintech product – an online mortgage platform.

 So, again, the discovery stage helps you:

 The discovery phase activities include the creation of a product scope, the product’s requirements, and business goals.
 It’s important to stick to these goals throughout the development process and keep them in mind when making any changes to the product.